 FancyZones is a window manager that lets you create layouts of “zones” for windows on your desktop.
 Windows normally lets you “snap” windows in a 1×1 or 2×2 arrangement.
 FancyZones lets you create more complex layouts.

 By default, you can press Windows+` (that’s a grave character, the key above the Tab key) to open the Zone Editor.
 Then, while dragging and dropping a window, you can press and hold the Shift key (or another mouse button, like your right mouse button) to see the zones.
 Drop a window in a zone and it’ll snap to that layout on your screen.

-FancyZones offers a quick way to setting up complex window layouts without carefully resizing each window.
+FancyZones offers a quick way of setting up complex window layouts without carefully resizing each window.
 Just drop windows into the zones.
 You can configure all of its many options and keyboard shortcuts by opening the PowerToys Settings window and clicking “FancyZones” in the sidebar.

 Windows is packed with keyboard shortcuts that use the Windows key.
 For example, did you know that you can press Windows+E to open a File Explorer window, Windows+i to open a Settings window, or Windows+D to show your desktop?
 You can also press Windows+1 to activate the first application shortcut from the left on your taskbar, Windows+2 to activate the second, and so on.